veo-labs/openveo-core/docs/developers/end-to-end-tests.md

 End to end tests are performed using [Protractor](http://www.protractortest.org/).

-Each plugin (and OpenVeo core) defines a list of test suites in **tests/client/protractorSuites.json**.
+Each plugin (including OpenVeo core) defines a list of test suites in **tests/client/protractorSuites.json**.

 # Install selenium web driver and chrome driver